-Me in a nutshell
+Me in a Nutshell

-My story: Becoming a writer
+My Story: Becoming a Writer

 But something was always missing.

-My story: Discovering TRE
+My Story: Discovering TRE

 Everything helped a bit.
 But nothing helped a lot, until I stumbled across TRE.

-I started practising TRE three times a week and, little by little, amazing things started to happen:
+I booked myself on a ‘tension and trauma release’ workshop and started practising TRE three times a week.
+Little by little, amazing things started to happen:

 My stomach pains disappeared.

 My anxiety started to fade.
-Not only was I calmer and less bothered by the stresses of everyday life, but to my surprise, I felt more connected to people and less worried about what they were thinking!
+Not only was I calmer and less bothered by the stresses of everyday life but, to my surprise, I felt more connected to people and less worried about what they were thinking!

 It was such a relief!